 - Cuts of Chicken - Use regular boneless skinless chicken breast or boneless skinless chicken thighs instead of the tenderloin.
 Cut either in to strips.
 Just make sure you cook until you reach an internal temp of 165°.

 - Dips and Sauces - Sauces are my love language.
-Anything from classic ketchup to a Thai Peanut Sauce to my Hot Bacon Dressing would be fantastic!
+Anything from classic ketchup to a Thai Peanut Sauce to my Buttermilk Ranch Dressing would be fantastic!

 - Spicy - add cayenne or red chili flakes to the Panko mixture if you really want to kick it up a bit.